Two-photon excitation microscopy: Concept

-The most commonly used fluorophores have excitation spectra in the 400–500 nm range, whereas the laser used to excite the two-photon fluorescence lies in the ~700–1000 nm (infrared) range produced by Ti-sapphire lasers.
+The most commonly used fluorophores have excitation spectra in the 400–500 nm range, whereas the laser used to excite the two-photon fluorescence lies in the ~700–1100 nm (infrared) range produced by Ti-sapphire lasers.
 If the fluorophore absorbs two infrared photons simultaneously, it will absorb enough energy to be raised into the excited state.
 The fluorophore will then emit a single photon with a wavelength that depends on the type of fluorophore used (typically in the visible spectrum).
-Because two photons are absorbed during the excitation of the fluorophore, the probability for fluorescent emission from the fluorophores increases quadratically with the excitation intensity.
+Because two photons are absorbed during the excitation of the fluorophore, the probability of fluorescent emission from the fluorophores increases quadratically with the excitation intensity.
 Therefore, much more two-photon fluorescence is generated where the laser beam is tightly focused than where it is more diffuse.
 Effectively, excitation is restricted to the tiny focal volume (~1 femtoliter), resulting in a high degree of rejection of out-of-focus objects.
 This localization of excitation is the key advantage compared to single-photon excitation microscopes, which need to employ elements such as pinholes to reject out-of-focus fluorescence.
 The fluorescence from the sample is then collected by a high-sensitivity detector, such as a photomultiplier tube.
 This observed light intensity becomes one pixel in the eventual image; the focal point is scanned throughout a desired region of the sample to form all the pixels of the image.